smbache/ensurer/README.md

 In some cases it may be too drastic to fail when conditions are violated.
 It can also be the case that some action is desired before an error is raised.
-For these purposes it is possible to add the named parameter `fail_with` to `ensure_that` and `ensuring`; it can be either a function or a value.
+For these purposes it is possible to add the named parameter `fail_with` to `ensure_that` and `ensures_that`; it can be either a function or a value.
 When a function is specified it must accept a single argument which is of type `simpleError`.

     # Using a function to overrule default behavior: